splendidcomputer/Evolutionary-process.js/README.md

 # Genetic Algorithm in JavaScript

-Implementation of a Genetic Algorithm in JavaScript for solving optimization problems.
+Implementation of a Genetic Algorithm in JavaScript for solving optimization problems

 ## Table of Contents